A Measure of Predictive Sharpness for Probabilistic Models: Geometric Properties

-The mass-length functional form enables a full decomposition of the sharpness score, where the composition of the score can be examined region by region.
-Additionally, while the non-decreasing rearrangement $d_*$ eliminates spatial information from the original domain, we can still recover points or regions $y_{\mathrm{p}} \in \Omega$ of interest from the original distribution and represent these meaningfully within the mass-length functional space.
-For a given point $y_{\mathrm{p}}$, its rearranged position $t_{\mathrm{p}} \in [0, |\Omega|]$ can be approximately recovered by matching its original density value to the rearranged profile:
+Given that the nondecreasing rearrangement discards information about the spatial placement of mass in the original domain, such plots depict the inherent concentration of mass rather than its spatial placement, and the plots must therefore be interpreted along with further diagnostic information.
+However, even though rearrangement loses spatial information, we can recover points or regions $y_{\mathrm{p}} \in \Omega$ of interest from the original distribution and represent these meaningfully within the mass--length functional space.
+For a given point (or small area) $y_{\mathrm{p}}$, its rearranged position $t_{\mathrm{p}} \in [0, |\Omega|]$ can be recovered with close approximation by matching its density value to the rearranged profile

-This is best achieved using a fine-grained discretization $\{y_i\}_{i=1}^N$ of the original distribution (e.g., $N = 10{,}000$).
-In cases where multiple points in the original distribution have the same density, the mapping is non-unique, but for equal density regions, both curves move linearly and in parallel within the mass–length functional space, so the rank of the density can still be recovered (further discussion and illustrations on this point are provided in the supplementary material).

-This mapping enables further analysis in the rearranged space, alongside the global sharpness measure.
-For example, consider that we are interested in examining the allocation of probability mass to certain extreme values.
-To assess this, we discretize the subregion of interest, $A \subseteq \Omega$, as a finite set $\{ y_i \}_{i=1}^M \subset A$ and evaluate the corresponding density values $d(y_i)$.
-We then identify the minimal positive density in the full domain,

-and locate any points in $A$ that satisfy $d(y_i) \geq d_{\min}$.
-To then recover these points in the rearranged domain, we map each point $y_i \in A$ with nonzero density to its corresponding location $t_i \in [0, |\Omega|]$ using the above recovery formula.
-For further reference, the location $y_{\min} \in \Omega$ where $d(y_{\min}) = d_{\min}$ can be used to identify the boundary between supported and excluded regions.
-In the rearranged space, the value

-marks the extent of the rearranged domain where $d(y) = 0$.
-This mapping structure is illustrated in Figure~\ref{fig:analysis} for a domain of length $\Omega = 8$ and where we explore whether the original distribution included non-zero values within the range $[5, 8]$.

-This representation enables examining several quantities of interest---such as relative rank and mass above a density threshold---within the rearranged space for given points or areas within the original distribution (e.g., mean, median, observed value), and can provide a convenient analysis method with complex, multidimensional distributions.
-Formulas for computing several relevant quantities are provided in the supplementary material of this article.